-Otago Regional Council (ORC) wishes to understand the susceptibility of the Shag River Estuary and Pounawea (Catlins) Estuary to nutrient loading to understand the trophic conditions likely to result from nutrient loads specified in the Regional Water Plan.
-ORC commissioned NIWA to calculate the eutrophication susceptibility of these two estuaries according to the recently released Envirolink screening tool 1 for the New Zealand Estuary Trophic Index (ETI) (Robertson et al. 2016a, Zeldis et al. 2017a).
-NIWA was also asked to give nutrient loads to these estuaries that correspond to each of the four ETI trophic condition bands.
+Otago Regional Council (ORC) wishes to understand the susceptibility of the Pounawea (Catlins) Estuary to nutrient loading.
+This information will provide insight to the trophic conditions likely to result from nutrient loads specified in the Regional Water Plan.
+ORC commissioned NIWA to calculate the eutrophication susceptibility of this estuary according to the recently released Envirolink screening tool 1 for the New Zealand Estuary Trophic Index (ETI).
+NIWA was also asked to give nutrient loads to the estuary that correspond to each of the four ETI trophic condition bands.
 River water quality and flow data for this work was provided by ORC.

-Bathymetric surveys were conducted for the Shag River Estuary and Catlins Estuary during March and April 2018 to obtain accurate estuary surface areas and volumes for eutrophication susceptibility calculations.
+A bathymetric survey of the Catlins Estuary was conducted during March 2018 to obtain accurate estuary surface areas and volumes for eutrophication susceptibility calculations.

-We calculated eutrophication susceptibility of these two estuaries using two comparable ETI methods: the 'ASSETS' approach (Robertson et al. 2016), and the 'dilution modelling' approach (also called the CLUES-Estuary approach) (Plew, Zeldis et al. 2018).
-The latter approach is considered more appropriate for estuaries like the Shag River Estuary and Catlins Estuary with low dilution of inflowing river water
+We calculated eutrophication susceptibility of the estuary using two comparable ETI methods: the 'ASSETS' approach, and the 'dilution modelling' approach (also called the CLUES-Estuary approach).
+The latter approach is considered more appropriate for estuaries like the Catlins Estuary with low dilution of in-flowing river water.

-Under current flow conditions, the ASSETS approach used in ETI tool 1 put the Catlins Estuary and Shag River Estuary within the moderate physical susceptibility banding.
-The Catlins Estuary and Shag River Estuary have a high N-load susceptibility under the ASSETS approach, based on the N-load, flow data and bathymetric data collected for this study.
-The combination of a 'Moderate' physical susceptibility, and a 'High' N load susceptibility results in a high combined physical and nutrient load susceptibility (Band C), for both estuaries according to the ASSETS approach.
+Under current flow conditions, the ASSETS approach used in ETI tool 1 put the Catlins Estuary within the moderate physical susceptibility banding.
+The Catlins Estuary has a high N-load susceptibility under the ASSETS approach, based on the N-load, flow data and bathymetric data collected for this study.
+The combination of a 'Moderate' physical susceptibility, and a 'High' N load susceptibility results in a high combined physical and nutrient load susceptibility (Band C), according to the ASSETS approach.

-Using the dilution modelling estimate of eutrophication susceptibility, both the Shag River Estuary and Catlins Estuary had an ETI susceptibility score in Band C (High) for susceptibility to eutrophication.
+Using the dilution modelling estimate of eutrophication susceptibility, the Catlins Estuary had an ETI susceptibility score in Band C (High) for susceptibility to eutrophication.